daydreamlive/scope-runner/README.md

 make box
 ```

 This builds the `../scope-runner` Docker image and starts it.
-You can also set `REBUILD=false` to avoid rebuilding everything when the box starts, and instead rebuild and restart only the runner with the box running in background:
+The `make box` command takes a long time by default because it rebuilds every image (including `go-livepeer`).
+You can also set `REBUILD=false` to avoid that and instead use `make box-runner` to rebuild and restart only the runner when the box running in background:

 ```bash
 REBUILD=false make box &